dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 SECOND DIAGRAM HERE.

-Here are some anecdotes from following the second way with people following the first.
+I think the unidirectional communication pattern is maybe the strongest factor for my issues and also for parts of the industry in general.
+For example how would an "orange" person here have an insight on what a client really needs if a "green" person is in a client facing role.
+The answer is that he cannot and probably with that mentallity he should not either.

-Two stories related mostly with internal communication from my experience follow, feel free to skip to (B).
+Before following to the next section allow two stories related mostly with me following the second communication and interaction style in places that only knew the first.
+Feel free to skip to (B). if not that much interested.
 The experiences are not real but a mash-up of very different places and people.
 None have happened to me but each individual element has.

 ### Why we are paying you